input-output-hk/smart-contract-backend/src/server/README.md

 # Server

-Connect to an [Execution Service](../execution_service/README.md), configure bundle fetching and transaction publication, and expose a GraphQL API over HTTP.
+Connect to an [Execution Service](../execution_service/README.md), configure transaction publication, and expose a GraphQL API over HTTP.
 See the [default configuration](index.ts) as an example.

  - [More documentation](../../docs)